About the Theatre Education degree

 - Other requirements: You will meet with an advisor at least once a semester.
 This is an informal time to plan your classes and talk about your experience at ASU.
-Additional advisor visits are optional.
-During your junior year there is an interview to make sure you are on a successful path.
-This is to explore career options and short and long-term goals.
+Your advisor is here to help you explore career options and set short and long-term goals.

 Finish in Four